blinkfox/hexo-theme-matery/README.md

 ### new tags page

 `tags` page is to show all of tags.
-If the `source` directory of your blog doesn't have `tags/index.md` file,you need to new one like this:
+If the `source` directory of your blog doesn't have `tags/index.md` file, you need to create a new one like this:

 ```bash
 hexo new page "tags"
 ```

-to edit your new page files`/source/tags/index.md`, you need somethings as follows:
+and put the following in your new page file `/source/tags/index.md`,

 ```yaml
 ---